rossgk2/differential_forms_computer_graphics/README.md

 ## Chapter 1: review of logic, proofs, and functions

 As of Jan.
 25 2021, an in-progress chapter on logic and proofs is now included in the book.
-Though incomplete, this section may still be helpful; a proof-writer of any level might find the section on the implication operator => helpful, as this operator is often only halfway understood.
+Though incomplete, this section may still be helpful.
+In particular, a proof-writer of any level might appreciate the section on the implication operator =>, as this operator is often only halfway understood and badly explained.
 The chapter is complete up until the "Set difference and set complement" section.
 (A historical note: the content of this chapter that is complete was written in 2020, long before Jan.
 25 2021; it is on Jan.
 25 2021 that I decided to include this material in the compiled PDF).

 ## Copyright